Fire & Rescue

 Fire/Rescue Station Bond FAQs »

 This one of a kind program is designed for teens, ages 15 to 18, who may be interested in pursuing a career in law enforcement, fire services, or EMS.
-Participants will participate in a multitude of hands-on activities that will offer a glimpse of the overall emergency duties while learning some lifesaving skills.
-The 2022 Team 911 Academy is scheduled for the week of June 13th.
+Participants will participate in a multitude of hands- on activities that will offer a glimpse of the overall emergency duties while learning some lifesaving skills.
+The 2023 Team 911 Academy is scheduled for the week of June 19th.
 Please visit team911academy.com for more information and to sign up.

-Grand Haven Charter Township Fire/Rescue is the only department in West Michigan to operate with non-transport Advanced Life Support license (Paramedics).
+Grand Haven Township Fire/Rescue is the only department in West Michigan to operate with a non- transport Advanced Life Support License (Paramedics), which is the highest level of prehospital care.
 This advantage allows the Fire/Rescue Department to provide advanced airways, life-saving medications, and state-of-the-art cardiac monitoring.

-The high level of training and advanced equipment has also allowed the Department to provide services to entrapped traffic accident patients.
-Many of the citizens are alive today because of both the quick and aggressive extrication techniques (i.e. Jaws of Life) and the highest level of medical care that is available in the pre-hospital setting.
+Many citizens are alive today because of quick and aggressive fire suppression, vehicle extrication techniques (i.e. Jaws of Life), and the highest level of medical care available in the pre-hospital setting.